sattugedam0032/Optimal-Pathfinding-at-IIT-Kanpur-Using-C-/README.md

 By using different algorithms like Dijkstra, Breadth-First Search, and Depth-First Search, the shortest path between the source and destination is determined.
 The total distance is calculated, and the optimal route is displayed.

 # Requirements
-Dijkstra's Algorithm: C++ Program for Dijkstra's Shortest Path Algorithm Depth-First Search: Depth-First Search (DFS) for a Graph Breadth-First Search: Breadth-First Search (BFS) for a Graph
+1.Dijkstra's Algorithm: C++ Program for Dijkstra's Shortest Path Algorithm

+2.Depth-First Search: Depth-First Search (DFS) for a Graph

+3.Breadth-First Search: Breadth-First Search (BFS) for a Graph